 - Arabic is steadily growing, at 2.1% in 2013

-- Russian was chosen by 1.4% percent of students
+- Russian is chosen by 1.4% percent of students

-- Ancient Greek, at less than 1%, comes in last place, followed by Ancient Hebrew, Portuguese, Korean and Modern Hebrew, respectively
+BONUS: Ancient Greek, at less than 1%, comes in at 12th, followed by Portuguese, Ancient Hebrew, and Modern Hebrew, respectively

-In primary and secondary schools , the results are more or less the same with one difference — most high schools in the United States do not offer Italian.
-Instead, Latin takes its place.
-Below are results for K-12***:
+In primary and secondary schools, the results are more or less the same with one difference — most high schools in the United States do not offer Italian.
+Instead, Latin takes its place, although it is no longer used in any official contexts.
+Below are results for K-12**:

 - French is next up, at 15%

 - Latin, surprisingly, finds itself next at 2%

 - Japanese is next with less than 1%

 - And Chinese is last.
 However, more and more schools are offering Chinese, so expect to see this number rise in the next few years

 Unlike Americans, most Europeans study at least two foreign languages during their education.
 According to Eurostat, the statistical office for the European Commission, 60% of middle school (~age 11-12) students learned more than one foreign language at school in 2015.